Harris announces Washington Gas deployment

-Washington Gas has upgraded its communications to a hybrid OpenSky2/system from to serve utility personnel in the Washington, D.C., Maryland, Virginia and West Virginia areas, according to a recent announcement.
+Washington Gas has upgraded its communications to a hybrid OpenSky2/P25 system from Harris to serve utility personnel in the Washington, D.C., Maryland, Virginia and West Virginia areas, according to a recent announcement.

 Harris deployed the system more than year ago to replace the “aging” infrastructure that Washington Gas had been using — a simulcast system in the Washington, D.C., area and conventional infrastructure in West Virginia, according to Chris Sarantos, area sales manager for Harris.
 Washington Gas upgraded to a 22-site OpenSky2 network in the Washington, D.C., area and a 4-site VHF trunked P25 network in its Virginia and West Virginia territory, he said.